 2.1.
-There are several national policies and strategies which should be considered in the formation of local policy or guidance relating to active travel, travel planning and car parking management.
+This document provides guidance as to how targets for sustainable transport that NHS boards will be expected to achieve as per NHSScotland's Climate Emergency and Sustainability Strategy.
+It is underpinned by several national policies and strategies which should be considered in the development of local policy or guidance relating to active travel, travel planning and car parking management.
 These documents offer different levels of focus, from national-level policy to NHS-specific considerations for both new developments and redevelopments.